OUR PROJECT AND ITS AIMS

-- Dramatize the worth and humanity of immigrants and government workers – two of the administration’s prime target groups, chosen in the belief that most Americans don’t care much what happens to them.
+• Dramatize the worth and humanity of immigrants and government workers – two of the administration’s prime target groups, chosen in the belief that most Americans don’t much care what happens to them;

-- Serve as a valuable record of the human damage.
+• Serve as a valuable record of the human damage.

 PROJECT TEAM

 James Lardner (Project Director) is a longtime contributor to The New Yorker as well as The American Prospect and The New York Review of Books, among other publications.
 His books include “Up to Our Eyeballs: How Shady Lenders and Failed Economic Policies Are Drowning Americans in Debt” (co-author and editor) and “NYPD: A City and Its Police” (co-author).
-He is the host and producer of a podcast, Good Trouble, built around conversations with “organizers, movement-builders, and engineers and imaginers of change.”

 Lauren Jadotte (Reporter) is a communications strategist and designer who has spent her career amplifying stories that deal with financial justice, culture, and community.
 She has led storytelling and digital campaigns for national nonprofits and brings a background in journalism and visual communication to her reporting.